 Hello Roger!

-• Parameter: A variable inside the parentheses of a function definition — it receives data.
+• Parameter: A variable inside the parentheses of the function definition.

-• Argument: The actual value you pass when calling the function.
+• Argument: The actual value supplied when calling the function.

 def greet(name): # 'name' is a parameter